News Release 25-060

 The Commission generally does not hold a hearing or conduct further investigative activities in expedited reviews.
 Commissioners base their injury determination in expedited reviews on the facts available, including the Commission’s prior injury and review determinations, responses received to its notice of institution, data collected by staff in connection with the reviews, and information provided by the Department of Commerce.

-The five-year (sunset) reviews concerning Strontium Chromate from Austria and France were instituted on October 1, 2024.
+The five-year (sunset) reviews concerning Welded Stainless Steel Pressure Pipe from China, Malaysia, Thailand, and Vietnam were instituted on November 1, 2024.

-On January 6, 2025, the Commission determined to conduct expedited five-year reviews.
-Chair Amy A. Karpel and Commissioners David S. Johanson, Rhonda K. Schmidtlein, and Jason E. Kearns concluded that the domestic interested party group response was adequate and the respondent interested party group response was inadequate, and voted for expedited reviews.
+On February 4, 2025, the Commission determined to conduct expedited five-year reviews.
+Chair Amy A. Karpel and Commissioners David S. Johanson and Jason E. Kearns concluded that the domestic interested party group responses were adequate, and the respondent interested party group responses were inadequate, and voted for expedited reviews.

 Contact: Claire Huber, 202-205-1819

-The investigation is based on a complaint filed by behalf AX Wireless, LLC of Austin, Tex., on February 19, 2025.
-Supplements to the complaint were filed on March 6 and 11, 2025.
-The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain video game consoles, routers and gateways and components thereof that infringe patents asserted by the complainant.
+The investigation is based on a complaint filed by behalf BioMarin Pharmaceutical Inc. of Palo Alto, Calif., as amended, on April 2, 2025.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain drug products containing C-type natriuretic peptide variants, and components thereof that infringe the patent asserted by the complainant.
+The complaint further alleges that an industry in the United States exists as required by the applicable Federal Statute.
 The complainant requests that the USITC issue a limited exclusion order and cease and desist orders.

 The USITC has identified the following respondents in this investigation: